• Skip to primary navigation

 • Easier to install

 Lucee checks server connections for you and lets the installer run as a stand-alone application.
-ColdFusion requires a few more steps, such as checking server connections, as well as other considerations for Windows and Unix machines, before you can install.
+ColdFusion requires a few more steps, such as checking server connections and other considerations for Windows and Unix machines, before you can install it.

 • It's free!

 Anyone with a compatible machine can download Lucee today at no cost.
-If you like Lucee then it is good to sponsor the Lucee Association Switzerland to help fund their work and support Lucee’s advancement.
+If you like Lucee, it is good to sponsor the Lucee Association Switzerland to help fund their work and advance Lucee.

 • Community-based support

-Buying a paid version of ColdFusion includes its own support via Adobe’s dedicated team, which is very responsive.
-Lucee has something similar, though less-formal via the Lucee Association in Switzerland.
-The developers there make up a vibrant and helpful community, yet it’s a little less formal than dealing with Adobe.
+Buying a paid version of ColdFusion includes support from Adobe's dedicated team, which is very responsive.
+Lucee has something similar, though less formal, via the Lucee Association in Switzerland.
+The developers there make up a vibrant and helpful community, yet it's a little less formal than dealing with Adobe.

 • Cloud clustering